-Anyways, when I wasn’t quarantining, I made it my duty to go out and eat a lot.
-Here are the highlights (in no particular order), all at different price points because, damn, London is expensive — like that’s not a 25 dollar appetizer, sweetie, that is a 40 dollar piece of radicchio, check yourself and the exchange rate (me to myself).
+Before and after I brought Covid into my boyfriend’s family home for Christmas (ahem, woops), I made it my duty to go out and eat all over London.
+Here is every single place I went to, some good, some terrible, and all at different price points because, damn, London is expensive — like, that’s not a 25 dollar appetizer, sweetie, that is a 40 dollar piece of radicchio, check yourself and the exchange rate (me to myself).
 At least you can never, ever go wrong with a Marks & Spencer’s meal deal.

 1. Berners Tavern, 10 Berners St.

-Berners was my first Michelin Star restaurant, so I was thrilled.
+Berners was my first Michelin Star restaurant, so I was really excited to see what all the hype is about.
 Plus, it’s stunning — those crown mouldings, good god.
 This is definitely a special occasion restaurant (unless you’re Beyoncé), and the food (modern British… whatever that means) is excellent.
 However, I’ve also had amazing meals at places without stars, so just a reminder that le Michelin isn’t everything.

 2. The Punch Room, 10 Berners St.

-Also tucked inside The London Edition is the sexy Punch Room.
+The sexy Punch Room is also tucked inside the excessively fancy London Edition.
 There’s something about an oak-panelled bar that really does it for me.
 As the name suggests, the cocktails are an ode to punch.
 These babies are packed with a slew of house-made syrups and ingredients I can’t pronounce, but the bartenders know exactly what they’re doing.

 3. Ottolenghi, multiple locations